Skip to main content

 ROI Analysis

-Based on the provided data, the break-even point, or the time it takes for earnings to surpass the cost of tuition, is less than one year.
-This is because the first year's earnings are significantly higher than the annual tuition cost.
+Based on the provided data, the break-even point, or the time it takes for graduates to earn back their tuition costs, is less than one year.
+The difference between the one-year earnings and the tuition cost is $35,965.

 Generated from College Scorecard & IPEDS data